A-Z Disposal Guide

 Wondering what to do with?… Search our handy A-Z Disposal Guide to find out how to properly dispose of (or recycle) most common household items.

-Phone books can be recycled at all recycling drop-off locations or in your curbside recycling container.
+Post-it notes can be recycled at all recycling drop-off locations or in your curbside recycling container.

 Read More...